Permutation Equivariant Graph Framelets for Heterophilous Graph Learning: Permutation Equivariant Graph Framelets

-Permutation equivariance is a subtle property that most of the GNNs in the literature do possess since they employ operation that only involves the adjacency matrice, the graph Laplacians, summation, and concatenation.
-Nonetheless, there are works \cite{maroninvariant,morris2022speqnets} that theoretically investigate the permutation equivariance of general and specific GNNs, which show a certain significance of this topic.
+Permutation equivariance is a subtle property that most of the GNNs in the literature possess since they generally employ operation that only involves the adjacency matrices, the graph Laplacians, summation, and concatenation.
+Nonetheless, there are works \cite{maroninvariant,morris2022speqnets} that theoretically investigate the permutation equivariance of general and specific GNNs, which is highly related to the graph classification and the importance of the topic of the expressiveness of GNNs \cite{sato2020survey,zhang2023expressive} as permutation is one of the most basic type of isomorphism on graphs.
+In this paper, we confine ourselves to the output consistency that permutation equivariance derives as this is coherent to our context of node classification.
 On the contrary, graph wavelets/framelets, especially Haar-type graph wavelets/framelets are more complicatedly generated mathematical tools and the discussion of such property is missing in both the mathematical literature and the recent works of GNNs that apply graph wavelets/framelets.
-In some of the works of Haar-type graph wavelets/framelets, it is obvious that the permutation equivariance is violated if there are no further constraints. \end{remark}
+In some of the works of Haar-type graph wavelets/framelets (\cite{12,H2,H3}), it is obvious that the permutation equivariance is violated if there are no further constraints. \end{remark}